 Interview With Jean-Paul L Garnier

-In today’s interview, Jean-Paul L. Garnier a science fiction author, bookstore owner and a podcast host will answer some questions about his endeavors and give us some interesting insights on his literary adventure.
+In today’s interview, Jean-Paul L. Garnier a science fiction author, bookstore owner, and podcast host will answer some questions about his endeavors and give us some interesting insights into his literary adventure.
 We appreciate very much that he took some time to answer our questions and be part of this interview.

 Garbage In, Gospel Out – Book review (2020)

 Working at the Bureau sounds like quite a serious job.
 Especially when the Bureau is involved in the falsification of information and time travel.

 The City in the Middle of the Night – Book review (2019)

 What rhythms remain important to people living on a tidally locked planet?
 Can culture be governed by a clock?
 A young girl finds out as she comes of age on the planet January and befriends a species of alien that share their memories through the sense of touch.

 Through the Thorns to the Stars – Movie review (1981)